-When needed, eligibility workers and other staff will help the customer with the renewal process.
+When needed, Benefits and Eligibility Specialists and other staff will help the customer with the renewal process.
 Customers may also have someone of their choice help them with the renewal process.
 This includes:

-- Going with the customer to the local office; - Helping the customer fill out the application; and - Representing the customer. - 4) Customer Cooperation
+- Going with the customer to the local office; - Helping the customer fill out the application; and

+- Representing the customer. - 4) Customer Cooperation